FOSSEE/sdes-stscripts/Latex/Latex6/latex_math_biblo_beamer_script.rst

 for specifying a matrix is similar to that used in the tabular environment.
 The & symbol is used for demarcating columns and \\ is used to demarcate rows.

-Various types of matrix have different/no type of border decorations.
-A table

-showing the data is being shown on the screen.
+There are 5 other matrix environments and each have different/no type of delimiters.
+A table showing the data is being shown on the screen.
 The matrix and its allied environments are defined by the amsmath package.

 ..
 L6